librity/nc_nomadcoin/README.md

-_To his credit, it's pretty unreasonable to expect someone without any technical knowledge to successfully speculate on new cryptocurrencies._
+_To his credit, it's pretty unreasonable to expect someone without any technical knowledge to successfully speculate on shitcoins._

 ## Libs <a name = "libs"></a>